marchandd/docker_index/docs/portable-apps.md

 ### Work-flow: 10 minutes to have 5 Portable-Apps ready to run !

 - Download software from file with all URLs inside.
+- Search last version for Portable-App to download (Dedicated samples Windows only).
 - Copy files scripts to install software in container into /root/Downloads directory.
 - Give permission to run EXE and SH files.